Professors

 Biography

-He was elected to be the finance department chairman and worked as an advisor on finance, investment, merger and acquisition, real estate, and strategic planning and implementation to many companies and institutions both in private and public sectors, such as construction company, security firm, bank, TV, computer network, and city government.
+He worked as finance department chairman for 9 years, associate dean for 8 years, and advisor on finance, investment, merger and acquisition, real estate, and strategic planning and implementation to many companies and institutions both in private and public sectors, such as construction company, security firm, bank, TV, computer network, and city government.
 He also had work experience in investment analysis of TV talk shows and radio call in programs.

-Professor Huang has published a number of books and several papers in the leading international journals.
+Professor Huang has published a number of books and more than 40 papers in the leading international journals.

 Publications